iwanders/plainRFM69/README.md

 -------------------
 The library was developed and tested on two [Teensy 3.1][teensy31]'s with RFM69CW's attached.
 The pins used are described in the examples.
-The library is tested with Arduino 1.0.6 and Teensyduino 1.20.
+The library is tested with Arduino 1.0.6, 1.8.5.
+The DIO0 example was developed using AdaFruit Feather M0 with the RFM69HCW radio module.
+Arduino and Moteino are also known to work.

 All tests were performed with the radio modules located next to each other.
 The measured results are of course dependent on the parameters chosen, the